Thursday, 19 December 2024

 The exact extent of the attacks remains unclear.
 Still, Atlassian became aware of the issue through reports from a few customers, indicating that the threat actor exploited this vulnerability as a zero-day.

-Notably, Oro0lxy is a digital pseudonym used by Li Xiaoyu, a hacker from China who, as per the U.S. Department of Justice (DoJ) allegations in July 2020, infiltrated numerous companies across the U.S., Hong Kong, and China, Moderna – a vaccine research developer, being among them.
+Notably, Oro0lxy is a digital pseudonym used by Li Xiaoyu, a hacker from China who, as per the U.S. Department of Justice (DoJ) allegations in July 2020, infiltrated numerous companies across the U.S., Hong Kong, and China, Moderna – a coronavirus vaccine research developer, being among them.

-Xiaoyu is believed to be associated with the Guangdong regional division of China’s Ministry of State Security (MSS), operated at times for personal financial gain and at others for the advantage of MSS or other Chinese government entities, as per the DoJ.
+Xiaoyu is believed to be associated with the Guangdong regional division of China’s Ministry of State Security (MSS), operated at times for personal gain and at others for the advantage of MSS or other Chinese government entities, as per the DoJ.
 The DoJ described the hacking activities as a significant and sophisticated threat involving the theft of terabytes of data from U.S. networks.

-Companies using Confluence applications are strongly advised to update to the newest versions to lessen the risks and to keep these applications off the public internet until the remedial measures are implemented.
+Companies using Confluence applications are strongly advised to update to the newest versions to lessen the risks and to keep these applications off the public until the remedial measures are implemented.

 Hot this week